 Goals play a dominant role in shaping how we see ourselves and others.
 They are even used as a psychological tool for increasing productivity.
 The S=M=A=R=T rule, coined by George T Doran, is a handy mnemonic that can make your goals more successful.

-S is for Specific: Specific is the need to have a goal dedicated to specific behaviour.
+S is for Specific: Specific is the need to have a goal dedicated to specific behavior.
 Generic goals are less effective as they don’t address a particular set of problems.

 M is for Measurable: To have a measurable security goal or strategy, you need to know you’ve accomplished the goal.
 You need to define metrics so you can measure and track achievement.
 Reducing the number of people that click on phishing links is an example of a measurable goal.